core-wg/corrclar/draft-bormann-core-corr-clar.md

 This situation can happen at any time in OSCORE, or in DTLS after a CID based resumption.

+Verifying the client's address is not only relevant for amplification attacks (which addresses attacks described in {{?I-D.irtf-t2trg-amplification-attacks}}) but also for traffic misdirection.
+{{Section 7 of ?I-D.ietf-tls-dtls-rrc}} contains a menu of options how to use RRC messages to distinguish different cases.
+An 4.01 response with Echo can perform some of the functions equivalently (with the Echo value taking the place of the RRC cookie), but does not provide a means to distinguish between non-preferred and preferred paths.
+Where that distinction matters,
+RRC provides the right tools to make it.

 ### Replay protection

 If it is not certain that the request is not a replay,